 Sub-criterion B1: Small and Resident Populations

 The entire known range of the Māui dolphin is included in this IMMA.
-This is a small population (57 dolphins aged 1+ 95% CI = 44-75) facing threats from disease and fisheries bycatch (Baker et al. 2016, Cooke et al. 2018, Roberts et al. 2019a).
+This is a small population (54 dolphins aged 1+ 95% CI – 48-66) facing threats from disease and fisheries bycatch (Constantine et al. 2021, Cooke et al. 2018, Roberts et al. 2019a, Roberts et al. 2021).
 Individuals have small home ranges averaging 35.5 km, with a maximum range of 80 km recorded for one individual (Oremus et al. 2012).
-A genetic and photo-identification database has identified dolphins up to 16 years after their initial identification highlighting long-term site fidelity.
-In 2010, there were two female Hector’s dolphins genetically identified swimming with Māui dolphins within this IMMA; one of the females was identified again in 2011 and 2015 so remained with the Māui dolphins (Hamner et al. 2014).
-This was considered an extraordinary event, but in 2015 a male Hector’s dolphin was also genetically identified with Māui dolphins suggesting long-range movements by Hector’s dolphins from the South Island may become a more regular occurrence (Baker et al. 2016).
+A genetic and photo-identification database has identified dolphins up to 20 years after their initial identification highlighting long-term site fidelity.
+In 2010, there were two female Hector’s dolphins genetically identified swimming with Māui dolphins within this IMMA; one of the females was identified again in 2011 and 2020 so remained with the Māui dolphins (Hamner et al. 2014, Constantine et al. 2021).
+This was considered an extraordinary event, but in 2015 and 2020, two different male Hector’s dolphins were also genetically identified with Māui dolphins suggesting long-range movements by Hector’s dolphins from the South Island may become a more regular occurrence (Constantine et al. 2021).
 Surveys have been mostly conducted in summer months with neonates and calves observed in this region.
 Groups containing calves are larger than non-calf groups.
 These nursery groups contain male and female adults which differs from Hector’s dolphins (Oremus et al. 2012).

 Abraham, E.R., Neubauer, P., Berkenbusch, K., Richard, Y. 2017.
 Assessment of the risk to New Zealand marine mammals from commercial fisheries.
 New Zealand Aquatic Environment and Biodiversity Report No. 189, Ministry for Primary Industries, Wellington, New Zealand